GEUS-Glaciology-and-Climate/aws-monitor-alert/README.md

 Monitoring and alerting of processing resources for automatic weather stations (aws).

 To develop with this code, you need to activate the `py39-monitor` conda environment on Azure.
-If you are developing elsewhere setup a fresh py 3.9 conda env and install any additional needed requirements.
+If you are developing elsewhere setup a fresh python 3.9 conda env and install any additional needed requirements.
 (`requirements.txt` coming soon...!)

 A `credentials` directory containing `accounts.ini` and `credentials.ini` is required at the top-level directory of this repo (will be ignored with `.gitignore`).